mogr20/flight-bookings/README.md

 I could have used AI for my test case statements, however I was comfortable with writing these as I have had SVT and QA experience previously in the tech sector.

 ## Workflow
 As mentioned previously in these other AI topics, I mostly used AI to rapidly discover new functionality within the languages, or to debug my code.
-Where it could not do this, AI was able to give me succinct information I could use for my own learning and discovery, or to pass onto mentors who could then promptly help with my problems.
-I was comfortable with coding, however there were times when I was unfamiliar of terminology and didn't know how to respond to a mentors question, another advantage to AI where it could save me some embarassing questions!
+Where it could not do this, AI was able to give me succinct information I could use for my own learning and discovery, or to pass onto tutors who could then promptly help with my problems.
+I was comfortable with coding, however there were times when I was unfamiliar of terminology and didn't know how to respond to a tutors question, another advantage to AI where it could save me some embarassing questions!

 Ultimately, AI helped keep me to my timelines and within the confines of my sprints.
 It enabled me to pick up on unknown functionality of languages and use them in a limited but specific way I needed for this project.